DavideDePaoli98/RodHeatDiffusion/README.md

     * an 2D animation (space and temperature) showing the temperature profile changing in time till the end of the simulation, using *plot_evolution*;
     * a 3D plot (space, time, temperature) that permits to observe the shape of the entire process by a unique graph, using *plot_3D*.

-Another possibility is to generate an istant plots overlap comparing the differt methods, by the function *methods_comparison* or *methods_comparison_well*.
+Another possibility is to generate an istant plots overlap comparing the different methods, by the function *methods_comparison* or *methods_comparison_well*.

 </p>